-In order to ensure our courses continue to meet their academic and professional aims and objectives, Directors of Content/Course Leaders are required to prepare an annual monitoring report (AMR).
+In order to ensure our courses continue to meet their academic and professional aims and objectives, Directors of Content/Course Leaders are required to prepare Continuous Improvement Planning Reports (CIPR).
 The reports include module feedback as well as external examiner reports and responses.
-They are reviewed at content area and institutional level.
+They are reviewed at content area and institutional level at least twice a year.